HEART OF THE NATION IS AN INITIATIVE OF A REGISTERED AUSTRALIAN CHARITY, AIMED AT PROMOTING THE CHAIN OF SURVIVAL AND THOSE WHO PLAY THEIR PART IN IT.

 IF YOU HAVE AN AED, THEN WE WANT TO ACKNOWLEDGE YOU AS SOMEONE AT THE HEART OF THE NATION - SIGN UP TO BECOME A MEMBER TODAY - IT'S FREE

-When the world watched the original Yellow Wiggle, Greg Page collapse on stage at the end of the Original Wiggles performance to raise money for bushfire relief victims in January 2020, the thing that saved his life was bystander CPR, and the availability of an AED at Castle Hill RSL Club where The Wiggles were performing.
+When the world watched the original Yellow Wiggle, Greg Page collapse on stage at the end of the Original Wiggles performance to raise money for bushfire relief victims in January 2020, the things that saved his life were bystander CPR, and the availability of an AED at Castle Hill RSL Club where The Wiggles were performing.